What’s so famous about Gobi?

 - -2°C (-28°F) in January

-However, it can get much hotter in the summer, with temperatures reaching up to 50°C (122°F).
-The Gobi desert is also one of the windiest places on Earth.
-Winds can reach up to 112 kilometers per hour (70 miles per hour).
+But it can get much hotter in summer, up to 50°C (122°F).
+Gobi is also one of the windiest places on Earth.
+Winds can reach up to 112 km/h (70 mph).

-The best time to travel to the gobi desert is in the spring or autumn when the weather is cooler.
-Especially September, and October is a very good times to visit.
+Best time to travel to Gobi is spring or autumn when the weather is cooler.
+Especially September and October is a very good time to visit.

-6. The Gobi desert is not just a sand desert
+6. Gobi desert is not just a sand desert

 Mongolian territory makes up about 40% of the semi-desert.
-The Mongolian Gobi is not just a sand desert.
-The Gobi desert is made up of many different types of landscapes, including mountains, steppes, and forests.
+Mongolian Gobi is not just a sand desert.
+Gobi has many different landscapes, including mountains rolling hills, steppes and forests.
 Also popular as sand dunes which is located in Umnu-Gobi province.

-Mongolian nomads call it ”Khongor els” which are the largest sand dunes in the Gobi desert.
-The dune is about 180 kilometers long and 15 kilometers wide.
-It is also one of the tallest dunes in the world, with some sand dunes reaching heights of over 195 meters.
+Mongolian nomads call it ”Khongor els” which are the biggest sand dunes in the Gobi desert.
+The dune is 180% high mountains five km long and 15 km wide.
+It is also one of the highest dunes in the world, with some dunes reaching 195 meters high.

 On windy days it sounds like the sand dunes are singing.
 The sound is caused by the sand grains rubbing against each other.
-The ”singing sands” of the Gobi desert are a popular tourist attraction.
+The singing sands of the Gobi desert is a popular tourist attraction.

 Bare rock mountains

-The Gobi desert is not just sand it also has exposed bare rock too.
+Gobi is not just sand it also has bare rock too.
 In some parts of the Gobi desert, the wind has eroded the rock into strange shapes.
-These ”yardang” mountains are a fascinating sight.
+These yardang mountains are amazing.

 Flaming Cliffs

 The ‘Flaming Cliffs‘ are another iconic feature of the Gobi desert.
-The cliffs are made up of red sandstone that has been eroded over time by the wind.
+The cliffs are made of red sandstone that has been eroded by the wind over time.

-The cliffs get their name from the way they look when the sun sets and the cliffs turn a fiery red color.
-The vast expanses of miles and miles of the Gobi are as beautiful as they are strange.
+The cliffs get their name from the way they look when the sun sets and the cliffs turn red.
+The miles and miles of the Gobi are as beautiful as they are strange.

-The Gobi desert is rich in copper, gold, uranium, and other minerals.
-The Oyu-Tolgoi mine is one of the largest copper mines in the world.
-It is located in the Gobi desert in Mongolia.
+Gobi desert has copper, gold, uranium and other minerals.
+Oyu-Tolgoi mine is one of the biggest copper mine in the world.
+It is located in Gobi desert in Mongolia.

-The Oyu-Tolgoi mine is estimated to contain over 30 million tons of copper and 1,200 tons of gold.
-The mine is operated by a joint venture between the Mongolian government and the mining company Rio Tinto.
+Oyu-Tolgoi mine has over 30 million tons of copper and 1,200 tons of gold.
+It is operated by the joint venture of Mongolian government and mining company Rio Tinto.

-The Gobi desert is growing at an alarming rate.
-Every year, the desert expands by about 0.4%.
-This may not seem like much, but it adds up over time.
+Gobi desert is growing faster and faster.
+Every year it expands 0.4%.
+It may not seem much but it adds up over time.

-The main reason for the desert’s expansion is climate change.
-As the Earth’s climate gets warmer, the rain that used to fall in the Gobi desert is now falling elsewhere.
-This means that the desert is getting drier and larger.
+The main reason is climate change.
+As the Earth gets warmer, the rain that used to fall in the Gobi desert is now falling elsewhere.
+So the desert is getting drier and bigger.

-Another real problem is the groundwater table.
-In some parts of the Gobi, the groundwater table is only a few meters below the surface.
+Another big problem is the groundwater table.
+In some very northern and northwestern parts, of the Gobi, the groundwater table is only a few meters below the surface.
 As the desert expands and the groundwater is used up, the land will become too dry to support life.

-The expansion of the Gobi desert is a serious problem for the people who live in the region.
-The desert is home to many rare and endangered wild animals, including the Mongolian gerbil and the Bactrian camel.
-The desert is also an important grazing ground for the nomadic herdsmen who live in the region.
+Gobi desert expansion is a big problem for the people who live in the region.
+The desert is home to many rare and endangered wild animals, including Mongolian gerbil and Bactrian camel.
+The desert is also a grazing ground for the nomadic herders who live in the region.

 As the desert expands, it is putting the wildlife and the livelihoods of the people who live there at risk.